OneBusAway/onebusaway-iphone/Libraries/TestFlightSDK/README.md

 ### Crash Reports

 The TestFlight SDK automatically reports all crashes (beta and prod) to TestFlight's website where you can view them.
 Crash reports are sent **at** crash time.
 TestFlight will also automatically symbolicate all crashes (if you have uploaded your dSYM).
 For **beta** apps, on the site, you can see which checkpoints the user passed before the crash and see remote logs that were sent before the crash.
-For **prod** apps, you can see remote logs that were sent before the crash.

 ### Beta In App Updates